ethereum-oasis-op/baseline/radish34/zkp/README.md

 ## How does this fit in to Radish34?

 During the set up of the Radish34 server, the circuits are compiled and set up to generate proving and verifying keys.
 These are necessary to be present as part of the Zokrates container to be able to generate proofs at run time.
-Using `npm run setup`, at the root as part of setting up the system, all the necessary circuits can be set up for proof generation at run time
+Using `npm run setup-circuits`, at the root as part of setting up the system, all the necessary circuits can be set up for proof generation at run time

 ## How can I run it?